 Overall it’s a great rowing machine but it does have a few shortcomings.
 Please read below for the full details.

-The Stamina Body Trac Glider 1050 provides resistance in the form of a single gas-shock that’s located underneath the molded seat.
-Like other hydraulic piston-resistance rowers this rowing machine is: low-priced, offers different levels of resistance, is smaller in size (and usually fold-up to save space), and is much quieter than rowers with different resistance types.
-Sounds great, right?
+The Stamina Body Trac Glider 1050 provides resistance in the form of a single hydraulic-piston that’s located underneath the molded seat.

 “CAUTION: The shocks get HOT after a few minutes of use, so be sure to let them cool down before adjusting to a new resistance level.”